Jump to navigation links Jump to main content Jump to footer links

 What Is UHD?

+UHD is not a “new” type of TV technology like OLED or QLED, but rather an improvement on the “full HD” 1080p LCD (liquid-crystal display) TVs that are now standard.
 A UHD TV operates like a QLED TV in that it has an LED backlight and LCD screen, but it lacks the QLED TV’s quantum dots used to improve color and brightness.

 The most important thing to remember is that UHD is not technically a type of TV, but rather a description of its 4K resolution.
-What makes this so confusing is that, although UHD and 4K are not the same, the terms are often used interchangeably.
-Finally, while UHD TVs do not necessarily include QLED or OLED technology, almost all modern QLED or OLED TV offer UHD resolution!
+And although UHD and 4K are not the same, the terms are often used interchangeably.
+Finally, while UHD TVs do not necessarily include QLED or OLED technology, almost all modern QLED or OLED TVs offer UHD resolution!Slanted image of a Samsung Crystal UHD TV with high-definition water displayed on the screen

 Take movie nights to a whole new level with all the features this 4K ultra-high-definition Crystal UHD TV has to offer: